yujiosaka/mcp-html-sync-server/README.md

     },
     "body": {
       "type": "string",
-      "description": "New HTML content for the page body" }
+      "description": "New HTML content for the page body (only the inner content)" }
   },
   "required": ["id", "body"]